gshel/daylio_visuals/README.md

     ```$ docker-compose up```

     :warning: As long as this terminal is up, you will be able to access Elasticsearch and Kibana.
-If the terminal is closed, you'll need to repeat this process from this step onwards.
+If the terminal is closed, you'll need to restart the process from this step and continue until the end.

 5. Open a new terminal
 6. Run the following command